Podantics Podiatry Adelaide

 - Keep the skin on your feet in good condition by moisturising daily.
 Avoiding putting cream between your toes to reduce the risk of tinea.

-- Don't let your feet get too hot or too cold.
+- Don't let your feet get too hot or cold.

 - Avoid talcum powder where possible.